 My name is András Bárány ['ɒndrɑːʃ 'bɑːrɑːɲ].
-I am currently a post-doctoral researcher at the School of African and Oriental Studies (SOAS) in London, working on Irina Nikolaeva's AHRC-funded project Prominent Possessors (see also here).
+I was, until recently, a post-doctoral researcher at the School of African and Oriental Studies (SOAS) in London, working on Irina Nikolaeva's AHRC-funded project Prominent Possessors (see also here).

 I did my PhD in the Department of Theoretical and Applied Linguistics at the University of Cambridge, as a member of the ReCoS project.
 ReCoS dealt with comparative syntax and the notion of parameters.

 In my PhD dissertation, Differential object marking in Hungarian and the morphosyntax of case and agreement, I explored the cross-linguistic variation of different phenomena relating to agreement and case-marking in a number of languages, including differential object marking (DOM, see Wikipedia), inverse agreement, and global case splits.